Please join us at our next REmarket on June 17 & 18, 2026

 - DVDs, CDs, cassettes, video games, and VHS tapes

-We do *not* accept the following items:
+We do NOT accept the following items:

 Please be mindful of the following FreeMarket rules and guidelines:

-- Anyone may take and/or donate as much or as little as they would like.
+- Patrons may take and/or donate as much or as little as they would like - there is absolutely no charge for taking items from FreeMarket.

 - When taking items from FreeMarket, we would kindly ask that all patrons be mindful and considerate of others.
 We encourage you to try not to make assumptions or judgements about other FreeMarket patrons.

-- We will not tolerate any disrespectful, aggressive, or offensive language or behavior.
+- We will not tolerate any disrespectful, aggressive, or offensive language or behaviour.
 Patrons who violate this rule will be asked to leave the premises.
 If you notice any such behaviour, please report it to a REmarket volunteer immediately.

-- We reserve the right to enforce a maximum time limit on each patron’s visit at FreeMarket to ensure that all patrons are able to take a turn accessing the service, and this may be necessary to ensure that capacity and COVID-19 guidelines are being followed.
+- We reserve the right to enforce a maximum time limit on each patron’s visit at FreeMarket to ensure that all patrons are able to take a turn accessing the service, and this may be necessary to ensure that capacity guidelines are being followed.

 Repair Café Toronto